Medically reviewed by Drugs.com. Last updated on Mar 9, 2018.

-Seek immediate medical care if you have chest pain, especially if you also have shortness of breath, or jaw or arm pain.
+Seek immediate medical attention if you experience chest pain, especially if you have other signs and symptoms, such as shortness of breath or jaw or arm pain.
 These may be signs and symptoms of a heart attack.

-When you swallow, a circular band of muscle around the bottom of your esophagus (lower esophageal sphincter) relaxes to allow food and liquid to flow into your stomach.
-Then the sphincter closes again.
+When you swallow, the lower esophageal sphincter — a circular band of muscle around the bottom part of your esophagus — relaxes to allow food and liquid to flow down into your stomach.
+Then it closes again.

 Conditions that can increase your risk of GERD include:

 - Bulging of top of stomach up into the diaphragm (hiatal hernia)